EyassMashaqi/Train-At-Trails/DEPLOYMENT.md

 # Production Deployment Guide

-This guide covers deploying the Train at Trails application to a production server with PostgreSQL.
+This guide covers deploying the BVisionRY Lighthouse application to a production server with PostgreSQL.

 ## Prerequisites